jongmin-529/jongmin-529.github.io/experience.md

 * Project: **Investigation of the interaction between selective attention and working memory and their effects on cognitive processing**
   * **Undergraduate Research Internship**, Dept. of Psychology, Chungnam National University, Daejeon, Korea.
   * Advisor: Dr. Suk Won Han
-  * Designed and led a project on examining the interaction between visual and central attention
+  * Designed and led a project on examining whether the interplay of working memory encoding or response selection and visual search is modulated by the nature of search process

 <br>